FC Dynamo Kyiv: Last Soviet years and reformation: 1989–1993

 After the dissolution of the Soviet Union, the club became a member of the newly formed Ukrainian Premier League.
 By the summer of 1993, however, the club was in crisis as the economic policy of Dynamo president Viktor Bezverkhy set Dynamo on the path to bankruptcy.
 On 19 July 1993, an extraordinary assembly of coaches and players fired Bezverkhy and established a stock society called "Football Club "Dynamo (Kyiv)".
 Hryhoriy Surkis was elected president of the new company.
 The republican and city councils of the Dynamo society agreed to hand over two training centers and Dynamo Stadium to Dynamo Kyiv.
 The founders besides the football team and the Dynamo councils became also the commercial consulting centre Slavutych and the British firm Newport Management.
 A review board was created, consisting of directors of the Ministry of Interior of Ukraine, and the Security Service, Border Troops, and General Prosecutor of Ukraine.

+Success in independent Ukraine: 1993–2009

-Dynamo's status as the country's principal club did not change, however, as they went on to dominate domestic competitions, winning or being runner-up in every year of the Premier League's existence and becoming a fixture in the UEFA Champions League.
+After Ukraine's independence, Dynamo's status as the country's principal club did not change, and they went on to dominate domestic competitions, winning or being runner-up in every year of the Premier League's existence and becoming a fixture in the UEFA Champions League.
 Its main rival in Ukraine is Shakhtar Donetsk, a club from the Donbas region, that came second to Dynamo several times before winning its first Premier League in 2002.
 The matches between these two sides are called the Ukrainian derby.